Software on Quest

 - Perl - The ActivePerl distribution of Perl 5.14, a family of high-level, general-purpose, interpreted, dynamic programming languages.

 – Several versions of the Anaconda distribution of Python are available.
-The default module, python/anaconda is for Python 2.7. python/anaconda3 is Python 3.4, while python/anaconda3.6 is Python 3.6.
+The most recent version anaconda3/2018.12, with Python 3.7.
+The default version, python/anaconda is for Python 2.7. python/anaconda3 is Python 3.4, while python/anaconda3.6 is Python 3.6.
 Other Python modules not using the Anaconda distribution are also available on Quest, but their use is highly discouraged and the modules may be removed in the future.
 If you use python without loading a module, you will be using the default Python installation available from the operating system; again, this is highly discouraged.

 - Q-Chem – A comprehensive ab initio quantum chemistry package.